-While Japan had captured its markets by underselling textiles made in the United States and Europe in the 1950s, the Asian Tigers captured their export market by underselling Japanese-made textiles in the 1960s.
-It was, in fact, partly the emergence of these cheaper products, as well as the accumulation of capital, that pushed the Japanese government into channeling its industries in a different direction and leaving the textile business in the 1960s.
-The Asian Tigers replaced Japan as the low-wage, low-cost producers of the global economy.
+The Asian Tigers competitively captured the export market and undersold Japanese-made textiles during the 1960s.
+It was partly the emergence of these cheaper products, as well as the accumulation of capital, that pushed the Japanese government into channeling its industries in a different direction and to leave the textile business in the 1960s.
+They replaced Japan as the low-wage, low-cost producers of the global economy.

 Learn more: East Asia’s Tiger’s—Restore the Roar?